-- Pool require less maintenance because they don't need the same level of chemical balance as larger pools.
+- Pool requires less maintenance because they don't need the same level of chemical balance as larger pools.

-- Pool use less water because there is not as much surface area exposed to evaporation which means more time in the sun-which is what everyone wants.
+- Pools use less water because there is not as much surface area exposed to evaporation which means more time in the sun which is what everyone wants.

-- Pool also leave more room for landscaping or design around the pool without the worry of it encroaching on the swimming area.
+- The pool also leaves more room for landscaping or design around the pool without the worry of it encroaching on the swimming area.

-Although the main benefits of owning a small pool, there are some disadvantages to these pool as well:
+Although the main benefits of owning a small pool, there are some disadvantages to these pools as well:

-- It require more care and attention than larger pools because they can still get dirty and need to be maintained like any other pool.
+- It requires more care and attention than larger pools because they can still get dirty and need to be maintained like any other pool.

-- It also need the same type of chemicals used in larger ones but in smaller quantities.
+- It also needs the same type of chemicals used in larger ones but in smaller quantities.

-- It also don't have as many safety designs such as fencing or lifeguards which you'll need to hire separately.
+- It also doesn't have as many safety designs such as fencing or lifeguards which you'll need to hire separately.